Gdynia: After World War II

 On 28 March 1945, the city was captured by the Soviets and restored to Poland.
-The Soviets installed a communist regime, which stayed in power until the Fall of Communism in the 1989.
+The Soviets installed a communist regime, which stayed in power until the Fall of Communism in 1989.
 The post-war period saw an influx of settlers from Warsaw which was destroyed by Germany, and other parts of the country as well as Poles from the cities of Wilno (now Vilnius) and Lwów (now Lviv) from the Soviet-annexed former eastern Poland.
 Also Greeks, refugees of the Greek Civil War, settled in the city.
 The port of Gdynia was one of the three Polish ports through which refugees of the Greek Civil War reached Poland.

-On December 17, 1970, worker demonstrations took place at Gdynia Shipyard.
+On 17 December 1970, worker demonstrations took place at Gdynia Shipyard.
 Workers were fired upon by the police.
 Janek Wiśniewski was one of 40 killed, and was commemorated in a song by Mieczysław Cholewa, Pieśń o Janku z Gdyni.
 One of Gdynia's important streets is named after Janek Wiśniewski.
 The event was also portrayed in Andrzej Wajda's movie Man of Iron.

 On 4 December 1999, a storm destroyed a huge crane in a shipyard.
+In 2002, the city was awarded the Europe Prize by the Parliamentary Assembly of the Council of Europe for having made exceptional efforts to spread the ideal of European unity.

 Geography

 Climate

 The climate of Gdynia is an oceanic climate owing to its position of the Baltic Sea, which moderates the temperatures, compared to the interior of Poland.
-The climate is cool throughout the year and there is a somewhat uniform precipitation throughout the year.
-Typical of Northern Europe, there is little sunshine during the year.
+The climate is mild and there is a somewhat uniform precipitation throughout the year.
+Autumns are significantly warmer than springs because of the warming influence of the Baltic Sea.
+Nights on average are warmer than in the interior of the country.
+Typical of Northern Europe, there is little sunshine during late autumn, winter and early spring, but plenty during late spring and summer.
 Because of its northerly latitude, Gdynia has 17 hours of daylight in midsummer but only around 7 hours in midwinter.

+The lowest pressure in Poland was recorded in Gdynia - 960.2 hPa on 17 January 1931.